-Self-Guided Walking Tour of Melbourne:
+Self-Guided Walking Tour of Melbourne

-Start at the Queen Victoria Market.
+Start your Melbourne City Walking Tour at the Queen Victoria Market.

 The historic market has been in operation since 1878 and is now spread over two city blocks, so allow some time, grab a coffee to go and peruse the stalls.
 Besides the fresh produce market, there is an indoor deli, outdoor general merchandise market and several permanent stores around the perimeter.

 Pro Tip: Find out more about visiting the QVM in our blog post: Queen Victoria Market: Day, Night and Weekend.

 Walk east on Victoria Street to Swanston and head south to Latrobe to the…

 #2 State Library of Victoria

 The State Library of Victoria is the second stop on our Melbourne Free City Tour.
 The library was first opened in 1856 and has been growing ever since, now holding a collection of more than 2 million books, art galleries and historical exhibits.